lesterchan/wp-dbmanager/README.md

 * New: Uses WordPress 3.9 Dashicons
 * NEW: Allow you to hide admin notices in the DB Options page
 * NEW: Allow Multisite Network Activate
-* NEW: Uses WordPress uninstall.pgp file to uninstall the plugin
+* NEW: Uses WordPress uninstall.php file to uninstall the plugin
 * NEW: Uses wp_mail() to send email instead of PHP mail()
 * NEW: New From E-mail, From Name & Subject template
 * FIXED: Issues with email from field if site title contains , (comma)